ddsbook/blog/2014/drafts/roll-your-own-ip-attack-graphs.md

 ### What is IPew?

-IPew is an open source "live attack map" simulation built with D3 ([Datamaps](http://datamaps.github.io/)) that puts global cyberwar just a `git clone` away for anyone wanting to display these good-for-only-eye-candy maps on your site.
+IPew is an open source "live attack map" simulation built with D3 ([Datamaps](http://datamaps.github.io/)) that puts global cyberwar just a URL or `git clone` away for anyone wanting to display these good-for-only-eye-candy maps on your site.

 ### What makes IPew Different from The Others?